 I am Amogh Dabholkar, an MS student at Georgia Tech (Graduating in May 2023) and my focus is in the domain of Deep Learning.
-I completed my undergraduate degree at BITS, Pilani where I majored in Electronics and Instrumentation Engineering.
-I am interested in the intersection of Deep Learning and Computer Vision.
-More recently, I have also been exploring the new verticals like Adversarial attacks as well as Model Compression Techniques like Quantization and Pruning.
+I completed my undergraduate degree at

 I am an ardent Football Club Barcelona fan and try to watch every game.
 I enjoy reading books a lot.
 Some of my favorite authors are Fredrik Backman and Sidney Sheldon.
 I have recently taken a liking towards Vietnamese food so hit me up with restaurant suggestions!

-Feel free to check out my CV and drop me an e-mail if you want to chat with me!
+if you want to chat with me!

 Started working at Ambarella Inc. as a Deep Learning Intern.